Tokai

 - Mie

-Suzuka inkstick is made in the city of Suzuka, Mie prefecture.
-This is the only inkstick brand registered as a Japanese Traditional Craft.
-Today, only one family, Shinseido, still preserves the tradition.
-Suzuka inkstick is generally made from pi…
+Suzuka inksticks (called Suzuka sumi in Japanese) are made in the city of Suzuka, Mie prefecture.
+This is the only inkstick craft registered as a Traditional Japanese Craft.
+Just one company, Shinseido, continues to produce Suzuka inksticks.
+This …

 View more